 Poweshiek County resources:

 Urbandale is located in the northwest corner of the metro along Interstates 35 and 80.
 With a population of nearly 42,000 residents, Urbandale offers a unique combination of large city amenities and a tight-knit community experience.
 An extensive trail system (40 miles of maintained trails), dozens of beautiful parks and an enclosed public pool provide a variety of recreational opportunities for residents, employees and visitors.
-Other top attractions include the spacious and innovative Urbandale Public Library, Living History Farms and the Des Moines Bucs ice hockey arena.
+Other top attractions include the spacious and innovative Urbandale Public Library and Living History Farms.

 A number of small businesses flourish in Urbandale’s quaint downtown district complete with brick streets and water features.
 Neighborhoods near the downtown district reflect the 100-year-old city’s history.
 The rapidly-growing western edge of Urbandale provides many beautiful new residential development options.

 Tradition with a vision, Van Meter was formed in 1869 and has a proud place among Iowa's most storied communities.
 National Baseball Hall of Fame pitcher Bob Feller was a native of the city, and visitors are welcome to enjoy the Bob Feller Museum located in town.
-As of 2014, Van Meter's population was approaching 1,200 people and continually on the rise with the addition of multiple housing developments offering a variety of options that fit any family size.
+Van Meter's population of more than 1,200 people the addition of multiple housing developments offering a variety of options that fit any family size.
 A river town located just outside the greater metro community, Van Meter offers picturesque views in a more rural setting.
 The Van Meter School District is a nationally recognized comprehensive K – 12 school located on a single campus in a town boasting a 14-to-1 student-to-teacher ratio.

 Van Meter resources: